COMSOL Multiphysics Tutorial: Workflow, Mesh, Solvers

 Two rules keep you out of solver trouble:

-• Switch strategy when the symptom changes.
-If the log showsa linear solver failure, changing nonlinear damping will not rescue you.
+• Switch strategy when the symptom changes if the log shows a linear solver failure, changing nonlinear damping will not rescue you.

 Convergence Triage Flow